Metatarsal Shaft Fractures

 Summary

-Metatarsal shaft fractures are associated with pain and swelling in the forefoot.
-They typically occur from having a heavy object dropped on the foot, or direct loading and twisting on the foot, such as might occur in an automobile accident.
-Most metatarsal shaft fractures can be treated non-surgically, with limited weight bearing in a stiff-soled shoe or boot for 6 to 8 weeks, provided that the bones are in an acceptable position.
+The metatarsals are the long bones in the forefoot that lead up to the toes.
+Metatarsal shaft fractures are common injuries, and cause pain and swelling in the mid and forefoot.
+They are typically caused by a trauma, such as the drop of a heavy object on the foot, or the sudden bend of the forefoot (i.e. a trip and fall on uneven ground).
+Metatarsal shaft fractures can also be caused by direct loading and twisting of the foot, such as what might occur in an automobile accident.
+If bones are fragile (Osteoporosis), it takes minimal trauma to cause these types of fractures, such as a miss-step or a sudden twisting movement.
+In addition to acute fractures of the metatarsals, repetitive intense activity (i.e. military marching) or a change in intensity of a particular activity can lead to a “stress fracture” of one of the metatarsals.
+Most metatarsal shaft fractures can be treated non-surgically, with limited weight bearing in a stiff-soled shoe or a boot for 6 to 8 weeks, provided that the bones are in an acceptable position.
 Some displaced fractures will benefit from surgery to reposition and stabilize the bones.

 Clinical Presentation